 Additionally, if the armrests are not the correct height and position, then it could cause your shoulders to ache and move your whole body alignment out of place.
 Similarly, if the seat is too tight it can be uncomfortable and restrictive to sit in.
 In contrast, if the seat is too wide, there is nothing to stop you from moving sideways and this will be less supportive.

 Finally, if your chair is too short and your legs aren’t at a right angle then your thighs will start to ache.
 If your chair is too high and your feet don’t touch the floor, this could cause swelling of the feet and also added pressure to your back.

 Without research it is difficult to pick the perfect Riser Recliner if you are just flicking through a catalogue or just searching the internet.
 To pick the perfect Riser Recliner you will need to feel complete comfort and that can only be achieved by addressing the points.
 The best way to do this is to try out a number of styles and talk to people who are experts at finding the right fitting chair.
 You can do this either by visiting a Comfort Store, or booking a free Home Visit – where a selection of chairs can be brought to your home so that you can try them out in the comfort of your own surroundings.

 So the final question is: why should you chose HSL as your comfort experts?
 The first reason is that we have been helping people just like you for over 50 years.
-Originally a mail order family business, we have grown beyond our West Yorkshire base to have a national retail footprint of 59 stores.
+Originally a mail order family business, we have grown beyond our West Yorkshire base to have a national retail footprint.

 Our Riser Recliners also come in up to five sizes, starting from a Super Petite going up all the way to a Super Grande, meaning that you can take comfort in the fact that your chair will be designed to fit you.
 Finally, we are confident that you will enjoy your furniture for years to come and that’s why we offer a 25 year frame guarantee on many of our products.